mattsah/progress.is-by.us/common/docs/tutorials/01-creating-a-component-for-doctrine.md

 only the specific ID of the config `doctrine/entities` and an array of the configuration data names (as keys) to the default values (as the values).

-At the most important part, we use a simple `switch()` construct to execute the requisite configuration setup (per doctrine's docs, depending on the type).
-Using the `$app->getDirectory()` call on our entity or entity configuration directories, we will ensure it's getting the relative path to the project root, regardless of where inKWell is installed.
+To setup the proper Doctrine configuration, we use a simple `switch()` construct to execute the configuration appropriate class and method per Doctrine's docs and depending on the type.

 ```php
 switch ($config_type) {